jimbot9k/customer-purchase-data-etl/README.md

 8. import CSV is expected to have headers

 ## Challenges that caused changes
 - I attempted to use Minio as a mock for S3, unfortunately I could not get CloverDX talking to it as it's S3 client appears to only work with actual S3.
 I attempted to setup Azure as a mock for Azure Blob Storage also and had similar problems.
-I gave up on using these and I did not want to use the actual services for simplicity and cost.
-I mapped a file directory into CloverDX that is used instead of a cloud file service.
+I timeboxed these as they weren't essential to demonstrate this ETL process, actual S3 and Azure Blob Storage would be used in production, and only minor tweaks to the event listener and the output locations would need to be made.

 - Issues were had with processing LF ended CSVs in CloverDX.
 As such, the ETL pipeline only handles CR LF ended CSVS.
+This was timeboxed as well.
+This would be the first thing I fix if I continued working on this.

 ## What I would continue working on
+- Fix Only CRLF Issue
+  - A script could parse the CSV - or the reader could be further investigated
 - More developed UI (material-tailwind components aren't working properly atm and data could be more presentable)
 - Batch viewer in UI
 - Currency conversion data source